 Having chosen internal broaching as your procedure of choice, you’ll still have to make a decision about which type of broaching to use in order to achieve the precise specifications needed.
 The two most common types of internal broaching are rotary and vertical broaching.
 Rotary broaching involves the usage of a rotating broach tool which will be used to create the design you have in mind.

 It’s most commonly used when you need to create an asymmetrical hole in one pass.
 Depending on the specific kind of design involved, a broach manufacturer might use a lathe or a screw machine.
-Rotary is used most frequently when a component is of a harder material which requires a lathe, as opposed to a typical broaching machine.
+Rotary is used most frequently when a component is of a harder material that requires a lathe, as opposed to a typical broaching machine.

 Vertical broaching is used more frequently in pulldown applications or in push applications.
 These machines are very space-efficient and provide a number of different cut lengths or strokes so as to create the desired end result.
 This kind of broaching machine style is used quite frequently to create deep slots and other external usages.